DETAILED ACTION

 Although Phelps as modified does not appear to explicitly disclose wherein the retractable stop is a plurality of retractable stops, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have utilized multiple retractable stops, with the motivation of more securely holding trays in place during treatment, since it has been held that mere duplication of the essential working parts of a device involves only routine skill in the art.
 In re Harza, 274 F.2d 669, 124 USPQ 378 (CCPA 1960).

-Regarding claim 4, as best understood based on the 35 U.S.C.
-112 issue(s) identified above, Phelps as modified discloses the machine for the injection of eggs according to claim 1, and further discloses wherein:
+Regarding claim 4, Phelps as modified discloses the machine for the injection of eggs according to claim 1, and further discloses wherein:

 Phelps as modified does not appear to specifically disclose wherein:

-the at least one injector set of the plurality of injector sets is configured to have a second operating mode,
+the first injector set of the plurality of injector sets is configured to have a second operating mode,

-the second operating mode of the at least one injector set being configured to treat the first and the second groups of eggs of said tray of the plurality of trays in two injection cycles, wherein during the second operating mode said tray of the plurality of trays is moved between the two injection cycles to position the second group of eggs of said tray of the plurality of trays under the injectors of said at least one injector set.
+the second operating mode of the first injector set being configured to treat the first and the second groups of eggs of said tray of the plurality of trays in two injection cycles, wherein during the second operating mode said tray of the plurality of trays is moved between the two injection cycles to position the second group of eggs of said tray of the plurality of trays under said first injector set.

-the at least one injector set of the plurality of injector sets is configured to have a second operating mode (mode shown in timestamp 3:58-4:10),
+the first injector set of the plurality of injector sets is configured to have a second operating mode (mode shown in timestamp 3:58-4:10),

-the second operating mode of the at least one injector set being configured to treat the first and the second groups of eggs of said tray of the plurality of trays in two injection cycles (timestamp 3:58-4:10, video depicts all groups of eggs of a tray being injected in two injection cycles), wherein during the second operating mode said tray of the plurality of trays is moved between the two injection cycles to position the second group of eggs of said tray of the plurality of trays under the injectors of said at least one injector set (timestamp 3:58-4:10, video depicts an initial injection cycle injecting a first group of eggs on a tray, shifting of the tray containing the eggs, then a second injection cycle injecting a second group of eggs on the tray).
+the second operating mode of the first injector set being configured to treat the first and the second groups of eggs of said tray of the plurality of trays in two injection cycles (timestamp 3:58-4:10, video depicts all groups of eggs of a tray being injected in two injection cycles), wherein during the second operating mode said tray of the plurality of trays is moved between the two injection cycles to position the second group of eggs of said tray of the plurality of trays under said first injector set (timestamp 3:58-4:10, video depicts an initial injection cycle injecting a first group of eggs on a tray, shifting of the tray containing the eggs, then a second injection cycle injecting a second group of eggs on the tray).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the egg injection machine with plurality of injector sets each having a first mode of operation of Phelps as modified to incorporate the teachings of the second mode of operation configured to treat first and second groups of eggs in two injection cycles as taught by Ceva Poultry with a reasonable expectation of success to increase efficiency of the machine by maximizing the number of eggs that can be injected with a smaller number of injectors.